LEARNAcademy/syllabus/rails/rails-api.md

 - Did you migrate?
 - Is your server running?
 - Are you requesting the correct route?
-- Errors?
-Always look at the first error in the list.
+- Are you seeing an HTML output rather an JSON?
+Click the preview tab and look at the error message.

 ---